4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 • Growth and development.
 Lateral moves and having the resources to build on skills can be just as valuable as promotions.

 For example, asking hourly-wage employees in busy roles (such as constantly taking calls) to use their breaks or personal time to share feedback is not ideal.
-Adjust the approach and ensure surveys aren’t disrupting their workflow or worse, cutting into their free time.
+Adjust the approach.
+Ensure surveys aren’t disrupting their workflow or worse, cutting into their free time.

 It’s like asking someone if the current temperature is okay.
-They respond, “It’s too hot!” while panting and sweating, and you smile complacently, not moving an inch toward the thermostat.
+They respond, “It’s too hot!” while panting and sweating.
+You smile complacently, not moving an inch toward the thermostat.
 Are they staying, or leaving?
 Depends on how long they can take the heat.

 Review and sort all feedback.